Ready to sue them in small claims court? People Clerk can help.Start Lawsuit

-How to file a small claims lawsuit against someone who owes you money.
+Below are some examples of small claims lawsuits against someone who owes you money:

 Reach Out to the Person Who Owes You Money

 The first thing to do when a problem arises is to communicate with the other party.
 You want to make sure they understand that they owe you money and how much they owe you.
-Most of the time just, they will agree to pay you all or most of what you are owed.
-If a resolution does not occur, then it might be time to escalate the situation.
+Most of the time they will agree to pay you all or most of what you are owed.
+If they don't pay you, it might be time to escalate the situation to small claims court.

 Save All Evidence

 You want to make sure to save all evidence related to your relationship with the other person.
-For example, you want to make sure to save any contracts, receipts, invoices, and written conversations you have had with the debtor.
-This includes, but is not limited to, proof of the debt, the amount of the debt, when the payments were due, and proof of any partial payments.
+For example, you want to make sure to save:

 Send a Demand Letter